John R. DingessSenior Counsel

 U.S. District Court for the Western District of Pennsylvania

-Pro Hac Vice admission to state and federal courts throughout the United States, including California, Florida, Illinois, Kansas, Louisiana, Massachusetts, Michigan, Minnesota, New Jersey, New York, Ohio and Texas
+Pro Hac Vice admission to state and federal courts throughout the United States, including California, Florida, Illinois, Kansas, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, New Jersey, New York, Ohio, Texas, Washington D.C., and Washington

-- Partner with DFL Legal March 2010 to present
+- Senior Counsel with DFL Legal March 2022 to present

 - Partner with K&L Gates 1985 to February 2010